Past Tense (2014 film): Plot

-In 2034 Belle (Ai-Ai delas Alas) is in a deep coma.
+In 2034, Belle (Ai-Ai delas Alas) is in a deep coma.
 The nurse played a voice recording of Babs (Xian Lim) retelling about their past.
 The first time Babs saw Belle (Kim Chiu) he had already chosen her but Belle doesn't like Babs due to him being obese.
 Until one day they meet again in the coffee shop after she was rejected by her long lost father Senator Perry Tantoco (Johnny Revilla).
 Babs gave her a slice of cake and they build their friendship together.
 They became best friends even if Babs has secret feelings with Belle.
 Until Belle meets Carlos (Daniel Matsunaga) and becomes her boyfriend.
 Even if Belle and Carlos are together, Babs is still there for Belle until he saw Carlos cheating with his ex Annika (Shy Carlos).
 She confronts Carlos and he gets angry and walked out from Belle.
-Belle chased him to apologize until she have an accident.
+Belle chased him to apologize until she gets into an accident.

 Back in 2034, Belle wakes up from a coma and realizes that everything that she had is already gone.
 Her beautiful face, her happiness.
 Papa Time (Benjie Paras) shows to her and offered her a second chance to fix her life.
 They go back to the past.
 Papa Time brings Belle to Carlos and she has seen what Carlos did to her.
 Until Belle meets her younger self on the day when Belle will meet Carlos.
 Belle introduces herself to younger self as Bhe.
 She asked Belle to take her to the hospital to avoid meeting Carlos.
 Bhe succeeded to stop Belle meeting Carlos in the restaurant.
 Babs came to the hospital and when Bhe will a test Carlos in the hospital and He meets Belle.

 Belle was invited to Carlos' bar she can't leave Bhe in the hospital.
 Babs still wants to support her he offered to look for Bhe so Belle can go to Carlos.

 In Carlos' Bar, Belle meets Carlos' friend.
 Bhe wakes up and asked Babs where's Belle and she panics when she finds out that Belle is with Carlos.
 Carlos is convincing Martina (Bianca Manalo) to be the endorser of his Vodka.
 Belle befriended Martina and she asked her to accept Carlos' offer.
 When Babs and Bhe arrive, they see that Belle is hugging Carlos.